liangpann/Microsoft-AI-Project-1/README.md

 1. Detailed Description of the Idea and Project

-- My project implements the K-Nearest Neighbour and Bayes algorithms on the Pima Indian Diabetes dataset to classify new patients as either having diabetes or not based on new data.
+- My project implements the K-Nearest Neighbour and Naive Bayes algorithms on the Pima Indian Diabetes dataset to classify new patients as either having diabetes or not based on new data.

 2. Environment Setup & Dependencies